 WHAT KIND OF PERSONALITY DOES IT HAVE?
 Naturally, this will vary from cat to cat, but the Russian Blue is an intelligent cat which is renowned for its gentleness.
 It will often talk to its owner in a quiet voice, although a queen in season can make as much noise as any other cat.
 The Russian Blue is affectionate but not demanding.
 Many love to be picked up and cuddled but some are not so keen.
 Nevertheless, they are still likely to be loving and devoted companions to their owners.
 This has made the breed particularly popular with elderly people.
 However, it is also very good with children and as a general rule will tolerate the clumsy handling of a child.
 The cat will wriggle, rather than claw, its way out of a tight grip.
 It is rare for a Russian Blue to bite or scratch.

 CAN A RUSSIAN BLUE BE KEPT INDOORS?
 Although the coat is ideally suited to cold weather, the Russian Blue tends to be a home loving cat and should not suffer from being confined to the house, provided there is ample opportunity for adventure and play with its owner.
 If the cat would be left alone for much of the day, it would be kinder to get two.
 If you need to keep your cat indoors do bear in mind that you will need to keep windows screened and that it is difficult to keep a cat in if you have young children or frequent visitors at your door.

 (Note that the GCCF, CFA and TICA standards are slightly different!
 This refers to the GCCF standard.

-I will be happy to help with any queries by email.
-You can also email Val Anderson, a member of the committee of the Association, to get a more direct answer.
-(I forward most queries onto her anyway!)
+You can email a member of the committee of the Association, to get a more direct answer.
+(I forward most queries to her anyway!)